Probiotic German Sauerkraut Recipe

 - Begin hand-mixing (massaging) the cabbage-salt mixture for about 5-10 minutes until it begins to “sweat”.
 (The salt will cause the water from the cabbage to leak out, and the cabbage will shrink in size).
 By the end, there should be enough liquid brine to completely submerge the cabbage when it’s transferred to the jar.

-- Transfer cabbage and liquid brine into the mason jar.
+- Transfer the cabbage-caraway blend and liquid brine into the mason jar.
 Make sure the cabbage is completely submerged under the liquid in the jar.
 Cover it with a fermentation weight to ensure it’s completely anaerobic (“without air”).

 - Seal tightly with the lid.

 - Leave in your kitchen cabinet for 1 to 3 weeks (exposed to as little light as possible).
 The hotter the room temperature, the faster your cabbage will ferment.
 After 24 hours you should start to see bubbling.
 This is normal and exciting!
 Let it continue until it has reached your desired taste/texture.
 If you see any mold on top above the brine, remove it.
 This should not happen if all the cabbage is 100% submerged.
 Anything under the brine is still safe to eat!

 - Enjoy a spoonful 1-4x/day around meal times for best results.
 Try adding to salads, sandwiches, or over eggs for some extra flavor to your meal!

 A few words of caution: